 Just tap the pegs in, they should be snug if you used the right bit.
 I didn’t glue or secure mine because I wanted the option of flipping the door when the mood hit me.

-My door changes through the seasons with its decorations.
+My chippy door changes through the seasons with its decorations.
 During winter & Christmas I use a crochet scarf with some ice skates, and a pair of child’s knitted mittens that are connected to keep them from getting lost.
-Soon I will be changing it for the fall season.
 During spring and summer, I like to feature beautiful blooms drying.